aditi-malav/Playlist-Management-System/README.md

 ## Code Organization & Responsibilities

 ### `playlist.h`
-- Defines the `Node` structure representing a song
+- Contains the `Node` structure
-- Declares all playlist operations and system utilities
+- Declares all playlist-related functions
-- Acts as the contract between user interaction and core logic
+- Used by `main.cpp` and `playlist.cpp`

 ---